 The Police Museum is easily accessible from Kyobashi Station.
-Take the Tokyo Metro Ginza Line to Kyobashi Station, and it’s just a 5-minute walk from Exit 3.
-Alternatively, it’s a 10-minute walk from Ginza Station.
+Take the Tokyo Metro Ginza Line to Kyobashi, and it’s only a 5-minute walk from Exit 3.
+Alternatively, it’s about a 10-minute walk from Ginza Station.

 Police Museum